-Located near Alamogordo, New Mexico, White Sands National Park is the world’s largest gypsum sand dune field, one of the natural wonders of the world, and a truly magical place to visit.
+Located near Alamogordo, New Mexico, White Sands National Park is the world’s largest gypsum sand dune field.
+As one of the natural wonders of the world, it is a truly magical place to visit.
 But there are limited services and amenities available, so here is an important list of what to take to White Sands National Park.

 Speaking of weather conditions, this is what you can expect based upon the time of year that you visit:

 - February through May is windy season.
 Winds tend to move in quickly, reducing visibility and increasing the chances of being disoriented.

 - Summer is the hottest time of year.
 The temperatures at White Sand in the summer months often exceed 100F (38C).

 - June through September is monsoon season.
 Thunderstorms are common, and you may encounter lightning without rain.